-The authorization/authentication method used is determined by the order that the authentication methods are selected.
+User authentication occurs in the order that the authentication methods are selected.
 If the first authentication method is not available, the next selected method is used.
-For example, if the selected authentication methods are RADIUS and Local, and all configured RADIUS servers are queried in priority order and do not reply, the user is authorized/authenticated locally.
+For example, if the selected authentication methods are RADIUS and Local, and all configured RADIUS servers are queried in priority order and do not reply, the user is authenticated locally.

-If authorization is enabled, and an authentication method fails or the user has insufficient privilege level, the user is denied access to the device.
-In other words, if authentication fails for an authentication method, the device stops the authentication attempt; it does not continue and does not attempt to use the next authentication method.
+If an authentication method fails or the user has insufficient privilege level, the user is denied access to the device.
+In other words, if authentication fails at an authentication method, the device stops the authentication attempt; it does not continue and does not attempt to use the next authentication method.